sam-kim99/tacticians_nexus/README.md

 ### In Tactician's Nexus, users are able to:

-* Interact with a carousel that cycles through all the new background sounds that will be introduced in Set 10: Remix Rumble.
+* Ability to look up any player's last ten matches using a Riot ID and their proper tag
 * Use the fixed nav-bar to quickly move around the page to their desired location to learn about new features of the Set.
-* Click on any Champion from any grid to learn more about their abilities, mana cost, and traits
+* Click on any Champion to learn more about their abilities, mana cost, and traits
-* Hover over items in the Grid of Items to see a brief description

 ### In addition, this project includes: